The Whole Prayer in Practical Use

 . . .
 When Washing becomes ‘Trumpington’ and the U.S.A.
 ‘New Trumpland’ ! . . .

 Whether you like the man and his manner or not, the apostle Paul urges us to pray for those in authority, so, following the pattern of the Lord’s Prayer …

-Heavenly Father we pray for Donald Trump as he and his team settle into office,
+Heavenly Father we pray for Donald Trump as he and his team continue to settle into office,

 - That you would cause your holy name to be honoured through his public speaking, writing, interviews with the media and through his whole approach and manner of life.

 - That in his time as U.S. President you would cause your kingdom and your people to flourish and evil to be restrained.

 - That in and through all the difficult decisions needed in a divided world, with its warring parties and subtle political intrigues, your will might be sincerely sought and done.

 - That there might be a touch of heaven about President Trump’s leadership and presidency.